bitpay/bitpay-checkout-for-woocommerce/readme.txt

 == Changelog ==

+= 3.0.5.13 =
+* Fixed issue where BitPay logo was causing other logos to be hidden.
+Add / modify the "bitpay_logo" CSS class in your theme if needed.

 = 3.0.5.12 =
 * Added optional BitPay logo on checkout page with a css class "bitpay_logo".
 Adjust the "max-height" in your css to resize as needed